aaaanwz/jupyter-notebook-quickstart/README.md

     -> choose `Jupyter: Specify local or remote Jupyter server for connections`
     -> choose `Existing`
     -> The URL you just copied will be pasted automatically, so press Enter.
-5. Press F1
+5. Click the `Reload` button that appears in the pop-up at the bottom right
-    -> Click the `Reload` button that appears in the pop-up at the bottom right
+> Or, Press F1 -> choose `Developer: Reload Window`

 ---